Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 Chelsea 0-0 Porto: Match Statistics

-Thanks to Tuesday night's dour 0-0 draw with Porto, the Blues have reached the semi-final of the Champions League for the first time in seven years courtesy of a 2-0 aggregate win.
+Thanks to Tuesday night's dour 0-0 draw with Porto, the Blues have reached the semi-finals of the Champions League for the first time in seven years courtesy of a 2-0 aggregate win.

 Now, they are inching closer back to the summit of European football and can allow themselves to dream of getting there this season.
 They'll certainly take some stopping.